 “It is very troubling that nail polish being marketed to women and teenage girls contains a suspected endocrine disruptor,” said study co-author Johanna Congleton, Ph.D., MSPH, a senior scientist at EWG.
 “It is even more troubling to learn that their bodies absorb this chemical relatively quickly after they apply a coat of polish.”

-Ironically, we get really annoyed when these substances are present in the materials around us, but for some reason, we’re more tolerant with what we put on ourselves.
+Ironically, we get really annoyed when these substances are present in the materials around us, but for some reason, we’re more tolerant of what we put on ourselves.

 “People get really upset about phthalates in plastics, but they don’t think about what’s in the cosmetics they’re applying directly to their skin,” study co-author Kate Hoffman, a researcher at Duke University, told Yahoo News .
 “The skin is an organ that takes it all in.”